shiyuhang0/prisma-dege-functions/README.md

 4. Click **Create** to create the git repository.
 5. [Set up Prisma Data Proxy](#How to set up Prisma Data Proxy) with the GitHub repository you create in step 4.
 6. Enter the environment variables:
-   - `MIGRATE_DATABASE_URL`: the tidb cloud connection string
+   - `MIGRATE_DATABASE_URL`: the tidb cloud connection string.
-   - `DATABASE_URL`: the Prisma Data Proxy connection string
+   - `DATABASE_URL`: the Prisma Data Proxy connection string.
-   -  `PRISMA_GENERATE_DATAPROXY`: set to true to ensure that Prisma Client for Data Proxy is generated in the build step.
 7. Click **Deploy**.

 🎉 Mission Completes.